vdl2103/final_project/README.md

 ### Needed Packages

-If you intend to knit the R Markdown document to replicate this project, be sure the following packages are installed:
+If you intend to knit the report R Markdown document, be sure the following packages are installed:

 *Please note that it will take approximately 15 minutes to knit this report.*